How To Change Your Privacy Settings for a Safer Online Experience

 How to find and delete your saved Google activity

-When you want to make adjustments to your activity data settings, you can make changes any time by going to the Google Activity Controls or Data & Privacy settings.
+When you want to adjust your activity data settings, you can make changes at any time by going to the Google Activity Controls or Data & Privacy settings.
 Here, you can set your data up to auto-delete if you don’t want to worry about checking your history often or just want to simplify the process.

 You can see what activity data Google saves and what you want to turn off with a few simple steps.